offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

    resistant than a direct block in the site from the point of view of a Tor exit node (which would render the `Onion-Location` and the `Alt-Svc` methods useless).
+3. Service discovery usually involves additional rountrips.
-3. Do not work with .onion-only sites.
+4. Do not work with .onion-only sites.

 ### Opportunities